 - 1/2 teaspoon kosher salt

-- 2 tablespoons finely chopped fresh parsley, plus sprigs, for garnish
+- 2 tablespoons finely chopped flat-leaf parsley leaves, plus sprigs, for garnish

 - 2 tablespoons olive oil